Last updated 29/5/2020

 In relation to COVID-19, Safe Work Australia says that ‘You will not be able to completely eliminate the risk of workers contracting COVID-19 while carrying out work.
 However you must do all that is reasonably practicable to minimise that risk.’
 You can find advice on how to do this on the Safe Work Australia website.

 Keep practising good hand hygiene and respiratory hygiene.
-Most early learning and care services do this anyway!
 This means:

 - Cover your mouth and nose when coughing and sneezing with a tissue, or cough into your elbow.